 For Two SSD - HDD Drives

-Thunderbolt SSD Dock AdaptersJust slide a bare 2.5" laptop SDD or HDD onto Seagate's Drive+ sled - or plop a 2.5" laptop or 3.5" full size drive into Rockstor's dual-slot ThunderBolt dock for a quick ThunderBolt data backup solution.
+Thunderbolt SSD Dock AdaptersJust slide a bare 2.5" laptop SATA SDD or HDD onto Delock's TBolt adapter, Seagate's Backup+ drive sled, Gtech's ruggedized case -- or plop a 2.5" laptop or 3.5" full size drive into Rockstor's dual-slot Thunderbolt dock for a quick Thunderbolt data backup solution.

 Dual Drive 2.5"and 3.5" Slots

-Thunderbolt SSD Drive DockBy far the simplest SSD ThunderBolt drive solution is using Seagate's Backup Plus ThunderBolt drive dock.
-With it's universal SATA connector, any 2.5" laptop size SSD or hard drive presses on in a split second and you have an instant ThunderBolt backup solution for around $89 USD.
-It may not be elegant with the bare drive mechanism exposed, but it's certainly workable and reasonably affordable.
-It's helped many folks performing solid-state drive upgrades as a reasonably affordable data transfer solution to ease the migration of your operating system, apps and data to a new SSD drive.
+Thunderbolt SSD Drive DockBy far the simplest SSD Thunderbolt drive solution is using a now-discontinued Seagate's Backup Plus Thunderbolt drive dock.
+With it's universal SATA connector, any 2.5" laptop size SSD or hard drive presses on in a split second and you have an instant Thunderbolt backup solution that originally sold for around $89 USD.
+It may not be elegant with the bare drive mechanism exposed, but it's certainly workable and was reasonably affordable.
+It helped many folks performing solid-state drive upgrades as a reasonably affordable data transfer solution to ease the migration of your operating system, apps and data to a new SSD drive.

-Thunderbolt SSD Transfer CablesWe've yet to see any dedicated ThunderBolt quick-connect transfer cable products like we've seen for USB 3 and USB 2 when a case or enclosure isn't absolutely needed.
+Thunderbolt SSD Transfer CablesWe've yet to see any dedicated Thunderbolt quick-connect transfer cable products like we've seen for USB 3 and USB 2 when a case or enclosure isn't absolutely needed.
 Their univrsal connectors allow any 3.5" or 2.5" SATA drive to be immediately usable.
 Particularly for PC and Mac computer technicians who need to transfer, clone, or backup client data, these are handy gadgets to have.
-It will only be a matter of time before a ThunderBolt interface transfer cable hits the market - although expect them to cost 3 times what current USB solutions do.
+It will only be a matter of time before a Thunderbolt interface transfer cable hits the market - although expect them to cost 3 times what current USB solutions do.